Ethanol fuel in Hawaii

 Ethanol is not presently manufactured in Hawaii.
 Between April 2, 2006, and June 26, 2015, Hawaii State law (Hawaii Revised Statutes Chapter 486J-10 and Hawaii Administrative Rules Chapter 15–35) required all gasoline sold for vehicles to contain 10% ethanol (E-10).
 In 2015, the requirement was repealed (Act 161, Session Laws of Hawaii 2015).
 In 2010, E-85 (85% ethanol) became available on a military base for flex fuel use.
 About 45000000 usgal of ethanol were imported from the Caribbean or continental US in 2009.

 Local production proposals

 Prior to the mandate taking effect, several companies had registered to make ethanol in Hawaii, but none of the proposed projects were built.
-Sugarcane plantations were expected to make ethanol, possibly using fermentation of sugars from a fast-growing variety of sugarcane or cassava, or using cellulosic processed to convert fiber such as bagasse from other parts of the plant.
+Sugarcane plantations were expected to make ethanol, possibly using fermentation of sugars from a fast-growing variety of sugarcane or cassava, or using a cellulosic process to convert fiber such as bagasse from other parts of the plant.
 Studies indicated that enough cane could be grown to meet the estimated ethanol demand of about 40 million gallons per year.
 Pacific West proposed to run an ethanol plant and a waste to electricity plant on Kauai and even reached a power agreement with Kauai Electric in 2008.